Aadi022/Synthetic_Canary_Automation/modules/canary-infra/README.md

 * the security group used by the canary to call the api to test
 * the IAM role for the canary execution.

-It takes two parameters:
+It takes three parameters:
-* vpc_id and subnet_ids: where the canary needs to execute.
+* vpc_id, route table id and subnet_ids: where the canary needs to execute.